sestaton/Pairfq/README.md

 **INSTALLATION**

 Perl version 5.12 (or greater) must be installed to use Pairfq, but there are no external modules required.
-Make the program executable and add it to your PATH.
+Just make the program executable and add it to your PATH.

 **USAGE**

-Just type `pairfq` and you will see a menu describing the usage.
+Type `pairfq` at the command line and you will see a menu describing the usage.

     $ pairfq